Nursing Home Lawyers

 One of the most daunting tasks a caregiver can face is ensuring that a loved one who is unable to care for themselves receives excellent care in a secure living environment.
 Unfortunately, elder abuse and neglect in nursing homes and assisted living facilities may sometimes occur despite our best efforts to choose a facility and stay on top of the situation.

 Both state and federal laws include safety and care standards for nursing homes.
-However, it is often up to you to ensure your loved one receives quality care.
-If you notice any signs of elder neglect in New Jersey, a nursing home abuse lawyer from Keefe Law Firm can assist you in filing a lawsuit on behalf of your loved one.
-A personal injury case can cover the cost of safe accommodations for your loved one and help end nursing home neglect for others, as well.
+If you notice any signs of neglect or abuse Keefe Law Firm can assist you in filing a claim or lawsuit.

 What are Common Signs of Nursing Home Abuse and Neglect?

 Nursing home abuse and neglect occur when a care facility causes injury to a resident because of improper care.
 Neglect of the elderly is often labeled a “silent crime” because victims cannot complain or choose not to out of shame or fear.
 Furthermore, every care facility is required to immediately inform the resident’s guardian of any significant change in physical or mental health, and any nursing home accidents.
 However, the staff of a negligent facility may not always do so.

 Due to these issues, it is often necessary for family and friends to ensure that residents receive proper care.
 This includes staying alert for signs of nursing home abuse and neglect, such as:

 - Fractures, dislocations or sprains